IzK666/UHK-Viewer/README.md

 ## Extras

 - Colored macros for [Karel's firmware](https://github.com/kareltucek).
 Only in view mode.
-- Removing or changing names of macros or keymamps modifies the calls from macros (commenting lines if they are removed)
+- Removing or changing names of macros or keymaps fixes the calls from macros (commenting lines if they are removed)

 ## Notes